-The course is aimed at teaching staff to help them gain a better understanding of the the causes of challenging or aggressive behaviour within the school environment.
+The course is aimed at teaching staff to help them gain a better understanding of the causes of challenging or aggressive behaviour within the school environment.
 It aims to provide learners with the knowledge and skills to manage such situations in an appropriate manner.

 Safeguarding Children Awareness

-This course is appropriate for anyone that comes into contact or works with children.
+This course is appropriate for anyone that comes into contact with or works with children.
 The course aims to raise awareness of child safeguarding and the key responsibilities of individuals that work with children, or their families.

 Designated and Deputy Safeguarding Officer

-This course is aimed at individuals who have been appointed as a designated or deputy safeguarding officer and require the appropriate training.
+This course is aimed at individuals who have been appointed a designated or deputy safeguarding officer and require the appropriate training.
 The course will provide details on what the role involves and will provide individuals with an in-depth understanding of the safeguarding processes within an educational setting.